Perry Saturn: The Radicalz (2000–2001)

 Saturn moved into the Hardcore division, pursuing then-champion Crash Holly.
 After Malenko tried to win the Hardcore Championship for himself, the former partners turned on one another.
 Guerrero was drawn into their feud, leading to a triple threat match at Judgment Day with Guerrero's European Championship on the line.
 Guerrero was able to retain with the assistance of Chyna.

 Saturn was later joined by Terri Runnels, who became his manager and onscreen girlfriend.
 After failing to proceed in the King of the Ring tournament, Saturn went after the European Championship once more, finally beating Guerrero at Fully Loaded on July 23.
 Terri's rivalry with The Kat led to a feud between Saturn and Al Snow, and on the August 31 episode of SmackDown!
 Snow defeated Saturn for the European Championship.

-The Radicalz reformed in late 2000, feuding with the revived D-Generation X and defeating them at Survivor Series.
+The Radicalz reformed in late 2000, feuding with the revived D-Generation X (DX) and defeating them at Survivor Series.
 That same evening, the Radicalz attacked Stone Cold Steve Austin during his match with Triple H, briefly reforging their alliance with Triple H.

 Dean Malenko began trying to win the affections of Lita, the valet of The Hardy Boyz.
 This led to a feud between the Radicalz and The Hardy Boyz, with the former defeating the latter at Armageddon.
 Saturn helped Guerrero defeat Test at WrestleMania X-Seven, but Guerrero later left the Radicalz once more, again reducing the faction to just Saturn and Malenko (Benoit had left in early 2001), with Terri still accompanying Saturn.
 The remaining Radicalz returned to the tag team division.

-Final feuds and departure (2001–2002)
+"Moppy" and departure (2001–2002)

 After a match on the May 17, 2001 episode of Jakked, in which he legitimately attacked jobber Mike Bell, Saturn immediately underwent a significant gimmick change and, possibly as punishment for his actions, was involved in storylines about his becoming infatuated with a mop.
-After receiving head trauma in matches against The Acolytes Protection Agency and Raven, Saturn began acting eccentrically and speaking nonsensically, allegedly as the result of a concussion.
+After receiving head trauma in matches against The Acolytes Protection Agency (APA) and Raven, Saturn began acting eccentrically and speaking nonsensically, allegedly as the result of a concussion.
 Saturn began uttering the phrase "you're welcome" at inopportune intervals, and then fell in love with Moppy, an inanimate mop which he believed was alive, similar to Wilson the volleyball in the 2000 film Cast Away.
 This gimmick went over well with the fans, leading to a face turn.
 Terri Runnels told Saturn to choose between Moppy and her, and was infuriated when Saturn chose the mop.
 She left Saturn for Raven, who helped her enact vengeance on Saturn by stealing Moppy and feeding her into a woodchipper.
 Saturn in turn gained a measure of revenge when he defeated Raven at Unforgiven on September 23.
 After this, Saturn dropped the gimmick, but still remained a face, casually wrestling in tag matches at Sunday Night Heat.